Ekown/docker-for-windows-installation/DockerForWindows/README.md

 ## Installation

+### Downloading Docker for Windows

+This installation only works for an older version of Docker for Windows (2.1.0.5)

+Download this specific version [here](https://download.docker.com/win/stable/40693/Docker%20Desktop%20Installer.exe)

 ### Enable Docker for Windows even when you are on Windows 10 edition

 1. Run the ```InstallHyperV.bat``` file in Administration mode.
 After the installation, it will prompt you to restart.
 Enter ```N```.